-We consider the valuation of the loans issued to the affiliated parties BASF Antwerpen N.V. and BASF Nederland B.V. as disclosed in notes 1 and 2 to the financial statements for a total amount of EUR 3,321,293 thousand respectively EUR 12,727 thousand, as a key audit matter.
-This is due to the size of the loans and given that an impairment may have a material effect on the income statement.

-The Board of Managing Directors did not identify any impairment triggers regarding the loans issued to the affiliated parties, initially recognized at its fair value and subsequently measured at amortized cost using the effective interest method.
+We consider the valuation of the loans, issued to BASF Antwerpen N.V. and BASF Nederland B.V. as disclosed in notes 1 and 2 of the financial statements, totally representing 98.7% of the balance sheet total, as a key audit matter.
+We identified this as a key audit matter due to the size of the loans issued and due to the material impact a possible impairment may have on the income statement.
+Initially, loans issued are recognized at its fair value and subsequently carried at amortized cost using the effective interest method.